-- A. Statements of policy, enactment of positive law, intergovernmental agreements, budget resolutions, and reallocations, must be reviewed and approved by resolution by the appropriate standing committee(s) and the Navajo Nation Council except as otherwise provided herein. - 1.
-Except for statutorily enumerated situations as set out in 2 N.N.C. § 164(A)(16), only Council Delegates or Standing Committees may introduce a proposed resolution to the Standing Committee(s) and the Navajo Nation Council, except where Navajo government employees are authorized by statute or regulation to introduce a proposed resolutions.
-The last day for consideration of resolutions shall be December 31st of the year immediately preceding the swearing in of the new Council.
+A. Statements of policy, enactment of positive law, intergovernmental agreements, budget resolutions, and reallocations, must be reviewed and approved by resolution by the appropriate standing committee(s) and the Navajo Nation Council except as otherwise provided herein.

+2-N.N.C. § 164(A)(16); -only Council Delegates or Standing Committees may introduce a proposed resolution to the Standing Committee(s) and the Navajo Nation Council, except where Navajo government employees are authorized by statute or regulation to consideration of resolutions shall be December 31st of the year immediately preceding the swearing in of the new Council.
 Council Delegates, Standing Committees, and other Navajo government employees who are statutorily authorized to introduce proposed resolutions, may seek the assistance of either the Office of Legislative Counsel or other legal counsel employed by the Navajo Nation to draft proposed resolutions.
-The Office of Legislative Counsel shall ensure that the proposed resolution is drafted in the proper codification format before it is assigned a number and introduced into the legislative process.
-The Office of Legislative Council shall notify the Council by memorandum of the legal sufficiency of each proposed resolution. - 2.
-Expressions of condolence, congratulations, appreciation, recognition of achievement and other similar expressions of sentiment shall not be drafted or processed as resolutions of the Navajo Nation Council or its standing committees but shall be issued by certificates from the Speaker of the Navajo Nation Council at the written request of any Council Delegate and in the manner set forth at 2 N.N.C. § 285(B)(7). - 3.
-After the proposed resolution is deemed properly drafted, by the Office of Legislative Counsel, the Council Delegate(s), Standing Committee(s) or authorized employee(s) shall present it to the Director for the Office of Legislative Services, or designee, who will assign a number to the proposed resolution. - 4.
-All resolutions proposing new laws or amendments of laws shall clearly indicate new language by underscoring the new language and deletion by overstrike and shall refer to appropriate Navajo Nation Code chapter or subchapter and sections when applicable.
+The Office of Legislative Counsel shall ensure that the proposed resolution is drafted in the proper-codification format before it is assigned a number and introduced into the legislative process.
+The Office of-Legislative Council-shall notify-the Council-by memorandum of the legal sufficiency of each proposed resolution.

+2. Expressions of condolence, congratulations, appreciation, recognition of achievement and other similar expressions of sentiment shall not be drafted or processed as resolutions of the Navajo Nation Council or its standing committees but shall be issued by certificates from the Speaker of the Navajo Nation Council at the written request of any Council Delegate and in the manner set forth at 2 N.N.C. § 285(B)(7).

+3. After the proposed resolution is deemed properly drafted, by the Office of Legislative Counsel, the Gouncil Delegate(s), Standing Committee(s) or authorized employee(c) shall present it to the Director for the Office of Legislative Services, or designee, who will assign a number to the proposed resolution.

+4. All resolutions proposing new laws or amendments of laws shall clearly indicate new language by underscoring the new language and deletion by overstrike and shall refer to appropriate Navajo Nation Code chapter or subchapter and sections when applicable.
 All proposed resolutions enacting new laws, amending existing laws, or adopting a statement of policy shall include version identification and may be read in its entirety to the members of the Navajo Nation Council at the request of a Delegate.
 The exhibits attached to the proposed resolutions shall be identified by reference only.

-5. After the proposed resolution is assigned a number, the Speaker of the Navajo Nation Council shall introduce it into the legislative process by assigning it to the respective oversight committee(s) of the Navajo Nation Council having authority over the matters for proper consideration and distribute a digital copy, including copies of exhibits, of the proposed resolution to the Office of the President, Office of the Attorney General, Office of the Controller, Office of Management and Budget, and all Executive Branch Division Directors
+5. After the proposed resolution is assigned a number, the Speaker of the Navajo Nation Council shall introduce it into the legislative process by assigning it to the respective oversight committee(s) of the Navajo Nation Council having authority over the matters for proper consideration and distribute a digital eopy, including copies of exhibits, of the proposed resolution to the Office of the President, Office of the Attorney General, Office of the Controller, Office of Management and Budget, and all Executive Branch Division Directors